awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 }
 ```

-In the management account, accept the environment account connection request as shown in the next example command and response\.
+In the management account, accept the environment account connection request\.

-Command:
+Run the following command:

 ```
-aws proton accept-environment-account-connection --id "a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"
+aws proton accept-environment-account-connection \
+    --id "a1b2c3d4-5678-90ab-cdef-EXAMPLE11111"
 ```

 Response: